Comcast Logo

-Comcast: Helping Communities meet their Current and Future Broadband Needs
+Helping Illinois Communities meet their Broadband Needs

-a man fixing wiresThe pandemic has shined an even brighter light on the importance of Internet connectivity in all aspects of our lives, from education and work and health and wellness to recreation and entertainment.
+a man fixing wires Internet connectivity is essential to all aspects of our lives, from education and work and health and wellness to recreation and entertainment.
 In response, a lot of communities are considering ways to ensure that ALL their residents, businesses, school districts, utility providers and government agencies are connected – not just to any Internet provider – but one that delivers fast speeds and advanced telecommunications services – enough to support today’s technology needs, help close the digital divide and power tomorrow’s economy.
-Communities across the region don’t need expensive, complex plans to achieve these goals.
-Comcast can help now.
-We offer gigabit Internet speeds across our entire network, regardless of zip code.
-We have programs in place that connect low-income households and close the digital divide.
-And we can partner with communities and developers to expand our network to additional residential communities and business and industrial corridors.

-• The fastest in-home WiFi;
+• The fastest in-home WiFi.

 In addition, the investments we’ve made have allowed us to deliver an even greater customer experience, increase reliability, increase speeds and double network capacity every 2.5 years to stay ahead of continually increasing demand, an explosion of new devices and technologies and more people than ever working and going to school at home and on the go.
+And we’re here for the long haul.
+We’ll keep investing in our services to make sure the communities we serve are ready for whatever comes down the pike.

 Partnering with communities and developers to drive economic growth